Word Order

 Word Order: Declarative

 The basic word order of an English sentence is subject + predicate.
 The predicate always contains a verb that says something about the subject.
-English sentences have a standard general order that can be represented as one of the following structures:
+English sentences have a standard general order that depends on the type of verb:

 Here are some examples of each structure: